 Collectors of fine scale brass model trains, brass-hybrid model trains, and high-end super-detailed plastic model trains have a new resource for custom painting and weathering services.
 Announced in our April e-newsletter simply as a guide to finding these kinds of services, the idea quickly took hold with prototype modelers and collectors.
 By combining our expertise with Twin Ports area railroads and our demonstrated capabilities with custom painting, custom weathering, and brass model train repairs we began to fit out a brand new paint shop facility to be able to offer these services to discerning model collectors, operators, and modelers.

-We began providing quotes to potential new clients on May 1st and our schedule for 2017 is beginning to take shape.
+We began providing quotes to potential new clients on May 1st and our schedule for 2017 became booked solid almost instantly.
 Our preferred client base is heavily into the steam era and the steam-to-diesel transition era.
-You can skip ahead to see 20 pages about our paint and weathering process.
-Additionally, if you have need for these kinds of professional services in 2017 and beyond, then please request our two-page PDF that includes price estimating information.
+If you have a need for these kinds of specialized professional services in 2018 and beyond then please visit www.JEFFLEMKETRAINS.com for much more information.

 "The lion's share of what we do in this field today is HO scale brass steam locomotive paint jobs and realistic weathering of steam and diesel locomotives, freight cars, cabooses, and structures such as bridges and coal docks.
 Our weathering effects are highly desired.
 We're also concentrating on making the paint jobs on the newer brass-hybrids to be more accurate by repainting and re-lettering portions of them to help them look more like high-end brass models.
 Today, as always, our best client is the discerning collector who wants his models painted and weathered to look like the real thing.
 We can make them look clean and fresh like they just came out of the shop.
 We can make them look somewhat dirty and well-used too."

 We're excited to be able to offer these types of services.
 We've been encouraged by some of the top brass model train collectors coast-to-coast, other custom painters who need help servicing their own clients, and the largest brass dealer in the USA too.
-Painting brass model trains has been part of our operation for select clients for many years, including the former president of Overland Models, Tom Marsh, the railroads of America, and even the factories where real diesel-locomotives have been made—EMD and GE.
+Painting brass model trains has been part of our operation for select clients for many years, including several brass importers, a variety of railroad presidents, and even the factories where real diesel-locomotives have been made—EMD and GE.

 Here's the C.O.A. that went with the first model we painted way back in 1978 with serial number 0001.
-Currently, our C.O.A.s carry numbers into the 3,500s and each is provided to the client inside of an attractive acrylic display frame that will fit inside most display cases.
+Currently, our C.O.A.s carry numbers into the 3,500s.
 It's a great way to be able to identify each piece too, when it comes time to pack them up, or put them on the market.

 Our specialties are the: 1) Great Northern Railway; 2) Northern Pacific Railway; 3) Burlington Northern family of roads, along with the C&NW, D&NE, DM&IR, DW&P, LST&T Railway, Milwaukee Road, and Soo Line too.
 Working full time in the field of brass model train design, manufacturing, and repairs took us to all corners of North America—and especially along the Union Pacific and BNSF Railway—in search of project materials.
 So our level of comfort is also very high working with prototypes from other major railroads including but not limited to PRR, B&O, C&O, WM, N&W, SRR, AT&SF, UP, SP and D&RGW too.
 If you click any of the links in this paragraph you'll get to see some of our prototype picture albums on Flickr.
 We always start paint work using great reference materials as a guide.
 Please enjoy using these free resources.